Helping their senior years to be golden years

 Exercise is essential for pets of all ages to help them maintain a healthy weight, muscle tone, joint flexibility, good circulation, and overall health and happiness.
 With older pets it’s important to provide regular exercise rather than in fits and starts, allow them to warm up gradually before exercise, and modify the amount and type of exercise to match their ability.
 Swimming is a great low-impact option.
 Also consider giving their joints a gentle massage after exercise… ask us how.

 Taking care of your pets’ teeth is important from their infancy through to their golden years.
 As they age, regular dental routines keep their teeth and gums strong, their breath fresh, and can even prolong their life by several years.
 Poor dental health can contribute to serious heart, liver, kidney, lung and brain ailments.
-Approximately 80 percent of dogs and cats have some form of dental disease by the time they are three years old, and dental health issues are among the most common health issue for older dogs and cats.
+Approximately 70 percent of dogs and cats have some form of dental disease by the time they are two years old, and dental health issues are among the most common health issue for older dogs and cats.

 One of the most important aspects of owning a pet is to have a healthy and happy relationship with it and many pets are abandoned at pounds or shelters because of a breakdown in the relationship.
 Worse still, many more are banished to isolation in the back yard because of behaviour problems.
 These animals sometimes suffer in silence for the rest of their lives and it is particularly sad when dealing with older pets potentially suffering from senility.